ircv3/ircv3-specifications/batches/netsplit.md

 the names of the servers that are splitting or joining, or *.net *.split and *.net *.join if the server has chosen to hide links.

+Servers MAY additionally send AWAYs and MODEs within the same `netjoin` batch containing the JOINs.

 Clients that do not understand the `netsplit` and `netjoin` batch types can safely interpret the batched QUITs and JOINs as standard QUITs and JOINs.